curityio/spa-using-token-handler/README.md

-# Web OAuth via a Back End for Front End API
+# Web OAuth via a Back End for Front End (BFF)

 [![Quality](https://img.shields.io/badge/quality-experiment-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-A demo SPA secured via a BFF API, following 2021 best practices for browser based apps.
+An Single Page Application (SPA) that implements OpenID Connect security using a `Back End for Front End (BFF)` approach.

+## The Token Handler Pattern

+A modern evolution of Back End for Front End is used, called the [Token Handler Pattern](https://curity.io/resources/learn/the-token-handler-pattern/).\
+This provides the best separation of web and API concerns, to maintain all of the benefits of an SPA architecture.

-## Architecture
+## Components

-We recommend these components, where companies do not need to develop the items colored green:
+The following high level components are used, where companies plug in a token handler provided by Curity:

 ![Components](/code/spa/doc/components.svg)

 This provides the following benefits:

 - Standard OpenID Connect security, with only **SameSite=strict** cookies in the browser
+- Good usability due to the separation of Web and API concerns
 - Deploy the SPA anywhere
-- Good usability due to the separation of Web and API concerns
 - Only simple code is needed in the SPA, by plugging in Curity components

 ## Prerequisites